r-grandorder/tri-hermes/en/pages/solomon.md

 They will witness a brilliance that will never go out, a brilliance that overcomes even the lights of despair that tear through the sky!

 **Nero:**
 Now go!
-The final battle begins! !
+The final battle begins!!

 ## Section 3: Information Center, Terminated